jbossdemocentral/amq-ha-replicated-demo/README.md

 # Red Hat AMQ 7 High Availability Replicated Demo (Shared Nothing)

+### Introduction
 Red Hat JBoss AMQ 7 provides fast, lightweight, and secure messaging for Internet-scale applications.
+AMQ 7 components use industry-standard message protocols and support a wide range of programming languages and operating environments.
+AMQ 7 gives you the strong foundation you need to build modern distributed applications.

 This is a demostration of the new JBoss AMQ 7 replicated high availability feature to avoid using a shared store.

 ## Overview
 This project demostrate how to set up a master-slave high available broker using the replicated journal feature.